-Your Pro Tool Sharpening Guide
+A Pro Tool Sharpening Guide

 Here’s a better way to hold tools securely while you’re grinding them—and take the guesswork out of creating the right bevel angle.
 It’s a short piece of 2×4 with an angled end and a 1-1/4-in. hole for a clamp.
 We made one for chisels and plane blades, and a few more with different angles for wood-turning tools.
 Large labels with the tool’s name tell you which blocks are for which tools.

 Note: The angle you cut on the block is not the same as the tool’s bevel angle.
-But let’s skip the math.
 To determine the block angle, turn off the grinder and hold the tool’s bevel flush against the wheel.
 The angle of the tool shaft to the workbench is the angle to cut on the 2×4.

-Axes: File and Hone
+Axes: file and hone

 Keep a bucket of water handy to douse the head after each pass, then dry it off and continue grinding.
-If your blade has only small nicks or irregularities, you can usually file them away with a 10-in. mill bastard file.
+If your blade has only small nicks or irregularities, you can usually file them away with a 10-inch mill bastard file.
 Filing produces very little heat, so you won’t need to worry about ruining the temper of the blade.

-Sharpen Shovels with a File
+Sharpen shovels with a file

 Next, file along the blade of the shovel from each side to the center.
 Move the file in one continuous motion for a consistent edge.
 The angle should be about 45 degrees.
 It’ll take up to 20 strokes per side for a good edge.
 Use a bar clamp to hold the shovel firmly to the bench.
 Once the shovel is sharp, don’t worry about the burrs you’ve created on the back side; they’ll disappear the minute you start digging.

 Here’s a fast, safe and easy way to rough-sharpen smaller shop tools like paint and glue scrapers.
-Buy a sanding disc kit for your drill.
-The kit includes a rubber disc and several sanding discs in various grits.
+First, buy a sanding disc kit for your drill.
+The kit will include a rubber disc and several sanding discs in various grits.
 Carefully clamp the drill in a vise without bending or distorting the drill’s housing, then run the disc at low speed.
 Hold the blade so the disc rotates away from, not into, the blade so it won’t cut into the disc.
 Move the blade from side to side, working near the outer edge of the disc for greatest control.
 Use coarser grits to restore nicked edges and finer grits for touch-up sharpening.

 Larger tools like axes, shovels and other gardening tools are easy to sharpen on a belt sander.
-To keep the belt sander stationary when you press the tool against the belt, clamp the sander in a vise or to a worktable.
-Remove the dust bag.
-Check the angle of the cutting edge and hold the tool on the belt so it preserves this angle while you’re sharpening.
-Make light side-to-side passes, pausing to check the edge every couple of passes, and be sure to hold the tool so the belt rotates away from the cutting edge.
+To keep the belt sander stationary as you press the tool against the belt, clamp the sander in a vise or to a worktable.
+Then:

+- Make light side-to-side passes, pausing to check the edge every couple of passes, and be sure to hold the tool so the belt rotates away from the cutting edge.

 Spade bits work great for drilling rough holes through rough material, but they take a lot of abuse in the process.
 Luckily, a spade bit doesn’t have to be sharpened with precision in order to work better.
 A few strokes along the bottom with a file and you’re back in business.